This post may contain affiliate links. Please read my disclosure policy.

-Its beginning to look a lot like Christmas!
+It’s beginning to look a lot like Christmas!

 People are out and about and the holiday decorations are everywhere.
 This also serves as a reminder that if you have not begun your shopping for gifts, then perhaps you really need to get going.
 It is also the time of year in which holiday parties and get-togethers become a constant blur of sweets, drinks, and delectable treats.
-And of course it is hard to avoid these regardless of how much you ate prior to going and no matter how much you reminded yourself that you would not over do it because of course every table ironically seems to have that one favorite food that you love and cannot resist even if your life depended on it.
+And of course it is hard to avoid these regardless of how much you ate prior to going and no matter how much you reminded yourself that you would not overdo it because of course every table ironically seems to have that one favorite food that you love and cannot resist even if your life depended on it.

-You may also find yourself wearing more glitter and sparkly outfits more days that an few, but if you are anything like me them you really don’t need a particular holiday to wear glitter and sequins…shiny garments are always in style…that is unless you are a woman of a certain age and you are still trying to pull out the glitter eye shadow because lets face it that stuff magnifies every wrinkle and makes it more noticeable and no one wants to bring attention to aging skin.
+You may also find yourself wearing more glitter and sparkly outfits more days that an few, but if you are anything like me then you really don’t need a particular holiday to wear glitter and sequins…shiny garments are always in style…that is unless you are a woman of a certain age and you are still trying to pull out the glitter eye shadow because lets face it that stuff magnifies every wrinkle and makes it more noticeable and no one wants to bring attention to aging skin.

 But I digress…

 What may be hard to find this time of year is a quiet moment to yourself.
 A homemade treat from your oven and a hot cup of tea while sitting with your own thoughts.
 You own moments like this to yourself because moments like this will make you better, they fill your tank so that you can give to others, and survive all of those holiday parties.

-Maple Pecan Scones Ingredients for 4 Scones:
+Maple Pecan Scones

 - 1 cup all-purpose flour

-- 1 & 1/2 teaspoons baking powder
+- 1 1/2 teaspoons baking powder

 - 1/4 teaspoon salt

-- 3 Tablespoons unsalted butter (cut into small pieces and chilled)
+- 3 tablespoons unsalted butter (cut into small pieces and chilled)

 - 1/4 cup chopped pecans (may be toasted)